lifewinning/trainingcommission.com/chapters/chapter-03/index.md

 AW: Mom, the government _listens_ by _tracking_ everyone all the–

-MW: –but It’s the _right tracking system, _it’s designed to _learn_ from _us_.
+MW: –but It’s the _right tracking system_,it’s designed to _learn_ from _us_.
 The system improves when it has more data.
 When people participate in building the dataset, they build power.
 The training data established a foundation for that.

 AW: You’re...you’re just saying words you heard on MSNBC, Mom.
 That’s not how it–